Most of Wall Street dips, but tech gains keep S&P 500 steady

 “Most notably, Fed minutes from the July FOMC meeting had reflected officials’ views on the pandemic weighing heavily on the economy and posing risks to the medium-term outlook,” she said.

-The minutes also showed how important Fed officials feel the continuation of aid from Congress is for vulnerable families and the broader economy.
-Expanded unemployment benefits from the U.S. government recently expired, and Democrats and Republicans remain at an impasse in delivering more support for the economy.
+The minutes also showed how important Fed officials feel additional aid from Congress is for vulnerable families and the broader economy.
+Expanded unemployment benefits from the U.S. government recently expired, and Democrats and Republicans have been at an impasse in delivering more support for the economy.

 The yield on the 10-year Treasury fell to 0.64% from 0.67% late Wednesday.